michelpromonet/copilot_demo/README.md

 ###
 please group continous characters

-Natural Language to Code
-###
-write a nodejs script to group continous character in example.svg

 Typescript
 ###
 can you explain this code
 please add doc for methods
+> code completion
+create a method implementing fibbonaci

+Natural Language to Code
+###
+write a nodejs script to group continous character in example.svg

 java
 ###
-please create a spring 3 using jdk21 that makes a basic crud using H2 database add a simple html/javascript ui to access crud
+(please create a spring 3 using jdk21 that makes a basic crud using H2 database with a simple html UI) -- Agent -- please fix build